beep13/SimpleDiary/README.md

 # SimpleDiary

-Straightforward diary app using python and SQLite
+Straightforward single-user diary app using python and SQLite
 <3 beep